bonsaipropaganda/bonsaipropaganda.github.io/_posts/2025-4-28-listening-to-ci.md

 ---
 layout: post
-title: Listening to Comprehensible Input for 150+ Days
+title: Comprehensible Input Is All You Need To Learn a Language
 tags: language learning habits
 ---